JunjieLeiCoe/causal_inferences_s2020/session1/assignment/assignment1_Junjie.md

    ($Y^1$, $Y^0$ $\bot$ $D$ )

-   even when `selection bias` is eliminated $\rightarrow $ (the potential outcomes of donation without seeing the ads are jointly indepenet of the treatment assignment.)
+   even when `selection bias` is eliminated $\rightarrow $ (the potential outcomes of donation without seeing the ads are jointly indepedent of the treatment assignment.)

    the treatment & control groups bahave differently even if there is no ads

 3.

 <img src="/Users/leijunjie/Library/Application Support/typora-user-images/image-20200131121506802.png" alt="image-20200131121506802" style="zoom:25%;" /><img src="/Users/leijunjie/Library/Application Support/typora-user-images/image-20200131121408184.png" alt="image-20200131121408184" style="zoom:25%;" />

+the overlap...